Tick42/glue-js-mock/readme.md

 # Tests

-[Puppeteer](https://developers.google.com/web/tools/puppeteer) is used to test the sample Glue42 enabled app, however, the Glue42 mock is not tied up to Puppeteer and can be used with other tools as well.
+[Puppeteer](https://developers.google.com/web/tools/puppeteer) is used to test the sample Glue42 enabled app.
+However, the Glue42 mock is not tied up to Puppeteer and can be used with other tools as well.

 See below the step-by-step example of creating a test for your app.
-The example uses one of the tests in this repo which verifies that pressing a button on the page updates a `<div>` with the result of an external Interop method.
+The example uses one of the tests in this repo which verifies that pressing a button on the page updates a `<div>` with the result from invoking an external Interop method.

 1. [Register](https://docs.glue42.com/glue42-concepts/data-sharing-between-apps/interop/javascript/index.html#method_registration) a new Interop method that will be invoked by the web.
 Access the mocked Glue42 attached to the `window` object to do so: